Take Daily Action: Throw Away Your To-Do List and Opt for Something Better

 This situation, as Fine points out in his book, is certainly a good metaphor for business.
 Though you rarely have to worry about business partners dying, building a business is very much like climbing a mountain and it helps to put all of your effort into daily action steps you’ve created rather than feeling the task is too great in its entirety.

-Every week, or before you go to bed the night before, create a daily schedule with 5 things you want to get done.
+Every week, or before you go to bed the night before, create a daily schedule with 5 things you want to get done, whether they be focused on serving others or working on oneself.
 It doesn’t have to be rigid, as life is constantly throwing us curveballs, just make it and complete it.
 Focus on the smaller things right in front of you that will lead up to the larger ones.

 A common analogy of life is that it is like a puzzle: you have the bigger picture in the back of your mind, but your focus is on how all of the little pieces fit together.